holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/06_skills_assessment_2/lesson_plan.md

 The goal of this lesson is to give students enough information so that they can continue to independently work through the skills assessment.
 Prior to them going off on their own, we will do a quick review.
-Then, as a class we will solve a simple problem before the students finally strike out on their own.
+Then, as a class we will solve a simple problem.
+Finally, the students will strike out on their own.

 ### Setup

 - Email to parents asking them if students can use Claude.ai / ChatGPT
+-
 - `Python Comprehension Wheaties` loaded into Schoology students who finish

 ### Actual Lesson